pdang411/TalkAI/README.md

-# TalkAI
-Talk to openai and lm studio server
 Please got openai.com open an account and get an apikey. you will need an pay account since the free account is only good for $5.00 you can set maxtoken=200 in the function